NPL Site Narrative for MacMillan Ring Free Oil

 Need for NPL Listing:

 The site was referred to the EPA in 2011 from the state of Arkansas.
 Without listing, the site contamination will continue to pose a risk to human health and the environment.
 Other federal and state cleanup programs were evaluated, but are not viable at this time.
-The EPA received a letter of support for placing this site to the NPL from the state.
+The EPA received a letter of support for placing this site on the NPL from the state.

 [The description of the site (release) is based on information available at the time the site was evaluated with the HRS.
 The description may change as additional information is gathered on the sources and extent of contamination.
 See 56 FR 5600, February 11, 1991, or subsequent FR notices.]